JakubFranek/Kapytal/docs/glossary.md

 Contrary to many similar software, in Kapytal, the user can assign Categories to Cash Transactions regardless of how many children the Categories have.
 For example, the user can use Category *Food and Drink* as well as *Food and Drink/Eating out*, and both could be even assigned to the same Cash Transactions at the same time.

-## Currencies and Exchange Rates Form
+## Currencies Form

-Currencies and Exchange Rates Form is the [Form](#form) for creating, editing, deleting, manipulating and updating [Currencies](#currency-), [Exchange Rates](#exchange-rate-) and Exchange Rate quotes.
+Currencies Form is the [Form](#form) for creating, editing, deleting, manipulating and updating [Currencies](#currency-), [Exchange Rates](#exchange-rate-) and Exchange Rate quotes.

 ## Currency ![Icon](../resources/icons/icons-custom/currency.png)

 In Kapytal, Currencies are units of money.
-The user can create Currencies in [Currencies and Exchange Rates Form](#currencies-and-exchange-rates-form).
+The user can create Currencies in [Currencies Form](#currencies-and-exchange-rates-form).
 Currencies have two attributes: code and number of decimals.
 These two attributes are specified upon Currency creation and can never be changed.

 Code is a 3-letter string, as the intended contents are the [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) standard codes (such as USD, EUR etc.).
 However, in practice, the user can enter any three letter string.
 Kapytal Currencies can therefore be used to represent non-ISO4217 currencies such as cryptocurrencies (BTC, ETH) or any other unit of monetary value.